Last Updated on February 6, 2026

 Adults who remember playing these games when they were younger will also enjoy the nostalgia of the past.

-The games are 50p or a £1 a go.
+The games are £1 a go.
 You can get change there.

 Find out more at Retroids Arcade Bar

-Play a Game of Mr. Mulligans Crazy Golf
+Mr. Mulligans Crazy Golf in the City Centre

 There are two courses you can play both with 12 holes, so 24 holes in total if you complete both courses.
 The neon lights and fun themed holes contribute to an atmospheric mini golf experience.